jouho/jouho.github.io/resume.md

 ## About me ☺

-I am an udergraduate student at University of Washington studying geographical information science, information technologies and their applications in our life.
-I have a software engineering experience in Japan and aside from my work, I have been an active member of many cultural student organizations.
+I am an undergraduate student at the University of Washington, studying geographical information science, information technologies, and their applications in our life.
+I have a software engineering experience in Japan, and aside from being a computer programmer, I am also an enthusiastic researcher on social media.
+I also have been an active member of many cultural student organizations.

 ## Skills/Qualifications
 - Expertise and Experience in:
-  - GIS, Linux, AWS, Microsoft Office Suite, Application Design, Debugging
+  - GIS, Linux, AWS, Microsoft Office Suite, Application Design, Debugging, Machine Learning: Natural Language Processsing
 - Programming Languages:
   - Python, R, Java, SQL, HTML, CSS, VBScript, VBA
 - Fluent Speaker in: